Video: 1991 Australian Grand Prix Press Conference

 The driver line-up for the 1991 Australian Grand Prix

-As we take in the sights and sounds of the opening round of the 2012 Formula One World Championship at Albert Park, let’s take a look back at the short, but eventful closing round of the 1991 Formula One World Championship, this time in Adelaide.
+As we prepare ourselves for the 2014 Australian Grand Prix, let’s take a look back at the short, but eventful closing round of the 1991 Formula One World Championship, this time in Adelaide.

 Fresh from securing his third Formula One World Drivers’ Championship at the previous round in Japan, Ayrton Senna put his McLaren on pole in typically sunny Australian weather.
 He was followed by teammate Gerhard Berger and the Williams of Nigel Mansell.

 And then on Sunday morning it started to rain.